cgt3/SearchableGeometries.jl/docs/src/man/getting_started.md

 ## Installation

-Since `SearchableGeometries.jl` is a registered Julia package, install it from the Julia package manager with:
+`SearchableGeometries.jl` is a registered Julia package and can be installed from the Julia package manager with:

 ```julia
 using Pkg